 VAT, if eligible

-This festive season, many companies may find themselves hosting virtual events, especially if they have a lot of remote staff or must take necessary precautions during the pandemic.
+This festive season, many companies may find themselves hosting virtual events, especially if they have a lot of remote staff.

 The good thing is that you can still create a festive mood while obtaining the deduction.
 You could hire entertainment to share via livestream or send food and drink hampers to staff to enjoy during the celebration.
 In any situation, as long as you follow HMRC requirements, the expenses are covered.

-Do You Pay Tax on a Christmas Bonus?
+Do You Have To Pay Tax on a Christmas Bonus?